-The committee has investigated roll call procedures in the House and recommended installation of a modernized voting system (June 19, 1969, p.
+The Committee has investigated roll call procedures in the House and recommended installation of a modernized voting system (June 19, 1969, p.
 16629).
 In the 95th Congress the committee was authorized by section 515 of Public Law 95-105 to act as the "employing agency" for the House of Representatives under the Foreign Gifts and Decorations Act, and the committee promulgated regulations under that statute concerning acceptance of foreign gifts and decorations by Members and employees (Jan.
 23, 1978, p.
 452).
 In the 96th Congress the committee was assigned as additional responsibilities the functions designated in title I of the Ethics in Government Act of 1978 (P.L.
 95-521) relating to the administration of government ethics laws as they apply to Members, officers, and employees of the House (H. Res.
 5, Jan.
 15, 1979, p.
 7).
 In the 102d Congress those responsibilities were enlarged to include the functions designated in title V of the Act and the specified sections of title 5, United States Code (H. Res.
 5, Jan.
 3, 1991, p.
 39).

-The committee has compiled statutory and rule-based ethical standards in the House Ethics Manual (110th Cong., 2d Sess.).
+The Committee has compiled statutory and rule-based ethical standards in the House Ethics Manual (102d Cong., 2d Sess.).
 In the Manual, the committee incorporates its advisory opinions issued under clause 3(a)(4) of rule XI, together with advisory opinions issued by the former Select Committee on Ethics, in its discussions of various ethical issues, including gifts, outside income, financial disclosure, staff rights and duties, official allowances and franking, casework considerations, campaign financing and practices, and involvement with official and unofficial organizations.
+The committee also has compiled a complete statement of the rules on gifts and travel, which supersedes Chapter 2 of the 1992 House Ethics Manual (Gifts and Travel, 106th Cong., 2d Sess.).